Mr-goldenburger/Auto-Bean/UpdateLog.md

 v4.02: <br />
 This version added new console status updates to make the operation of the bot easier to understand. <br />
+Note: With the introduction of v4.1, this version is basically useless because of its outdated systems. <br />

 v4.1: <br />
 This version added some random deviation to the answer accuracy.
 At the beginning of the session the bot picks a random percentage between 89% and 94% to target for question accuracy.
 The bot will get roughly the defined percentage of questions correct, adding some randomness to your session accuracy.
 Some console updates were also implemented. <br />